sawolford/onsub/README.md

 	$ onsub {cmd} status             # recurses to all subfolders and runs "{cmd} status"
 	$ onsub pwd                      # recurses to all subfolders and runs "pwd"
 ## Configuration
 The configuration file for `onsub` is nothing but a Python script, so it follows normal Python syntax rules.
 The code is interpreted by `onsub` as a color configuration list (`colors`), a default argument list (`arguments`), and a set of Python dictionaries, each or which is known as a section.
 The `colors` list instructs `onsub` how to colorize output.
-The `arguments` list contains arguments that always passed to `onsub`.
+The `arguments` list contains arguments that are always passed to `onsub`.
 Each section is just a normal Python dictionary with keys and values.
 Sections are optional but, in the absence of extensive command line arguments, essentially required for onsub to do useful work.

 The section names and most of the contents are arbitrary but are interpreted by `onsub` in such a way that work may be performed on file folders.
 Most dictionary keys in a section entry are completely arbitrary and will be passed to the Python `string.format()` function in order to construct shell commands.
 This formatting process is repeated a set number of times or until the string no longer changes.
 If a key is prefixed by `py:`, then the value is instead interpreted as a Python function whose arguments are prescribed for certain keys (described below) or just a list of remaining command line arguments.